Steve Bannon: Dismissed 1996 domestic violence charges

 Bannon was charged with misdemeanor domestic violence, battery, and dissuading a witness in early January 1996 after his then-wife, Mary Piccard, accused Bannon of domestic abuse.
 The Santa Monica Police Department crime report states that after Piccard called 911, an officer arrived at their home and observed red marks on Piccard's wrist and neck.
 The charges were later dropped when Piccard did not appear in court.
-In her divorce filing, Piccard stated her absence was due to threats made against her by Bannon and his lawyer: Bannon, she said, told her that "if I went to court, he and his attorney would make sure that I would be the one who was guilty."
-She said that Bannon's lawyer also threatened her," telling her that if Mr. Bannon went to jail, she "would have no money and no way to support the children."
+In her divorce filing, Piccard stated her absence was due to threats made against her by Bannon and his lawyer: Bannon, she said, told her, "if I went to court, he and his attorney would make sure that I would be the one who was guilty."
+She said that Bannon's lawyer also threatened her, telling her that if Mr. Bannon went to jail, she "would have no money and no way to support the children".
 Bannon's lawyer denied pressuring Piccard not to testify.